Andrew Wood (singer)

-Due to his struggle with drug addiction, Wood checked himself into rehab in 1989, hoping to get clean for the release of Mother Love Bone's debut album.
+Struggling with drug dependence, Wood checked himself into rehab in 1989, hoping to get clean for the release of Mother Love Bone's debut album.
 He died in Seattle on March 19, 1990, at the age of 24, after being found in a comatose state by his girlfriend following a heroin overdose.

-Biography

 Early life

-Wood was born in Columbus, Mississippi, to David C. Wood and Toni Wood, and raised in Bainbridge Island, Washington.
+Wood was born on January 8, 1966, in Columbus, Mississippi, to David C. Wood and Toni Wood; he grew up in Bainbridge Island, Washington.
 He was the youngest of three children; he had two older brothers, Kevin and Brian.
-Wood and his brothers were exposed to various types of music by their parents, who also supported their children when they were learning how to play instruments.
-Wood became a fan of acts such as Elton John, Queen, Aerosmith, and Kiss.
+Andrew and his brothers were exposed to various types of music by their parents, who also supported their children when they were learning how to play instruments.
+Andrew became a fan of acts including Elton John, Queen, Aerosmith, and Kiss.

 Career

 Malfunkshun (1980–1988)

-In 1980, at the age of 14, Wood formed Malfunkshun with his brother Kevin, recording their first demo tape in April 1980.
-Drummer Regan Hagar joined soon after with the band, playing shows in Seattle, Washington.
-Each member adopted onstage alter egos, with Andrew becoming Landrew the Love Child, Kevin becoming Kevinstein, and Hagar becoming Thundarr.
-Unlike most grunge groups in Seattle, Malfunkshun were influenced by glam rock with Wood described as "a hippie, glammed-out rock & roll god, equal parts Marc Bolan and Jim Morrison," with his look and vocal style influenced by frontmen such as Freddie Mercury, Paul Stanley, and Marc Bolan.
-Wood developed a drug habit at a young age, having smoked marijuana and cigarettes at the age of around 11 or 12.
-By 1985, he had started to rely heavily on drugs to help with his "rock star" persona, and entered rehab the same year.
+In 1980, at the age of 14, Andrew Wood formed Malfunkshun with his brother Kevin, recording their first demo tape in April 1980.
+Drummer Regan Hagar joined the band soon afterwards, playing shows in Seattle.
+Each member adopted onstage alter egos, with Andrew becoming Landrew the Love Child, Kevin performing as Kevinstein, and Hagar becoming Thundarr.
+Unlike most grunge groups in Seattle, Malfunkshun were influenced by glam rock with Wood described as "a hippie, glammed-out rock and roll god, equal parts Marc Bolan and Jim Morrison," with his look and vocal style influenced by frontmen such as Freddie Mercury, Paul Stanley, and Marc Bolan.
+Andrew Wood developed a drug habit at a young age, having smoked marijuana and cigarettes when he was 11 or 12.
+By 1985, he began to rely heavily on drugs to cope with having a "rock star" persona; he entered rehab later that year.

 Malfunkshun recorded a number of demos in 1986, two of which, "With Yo' Heart (Not Yo' Hands)" and "Stars-n-You," were included on the "legendary" Deep Six compilation album released by C/Z Records the same year.
-The band continued to play shows in Seattle, opening for Soundgarden, The U-Men, and Skin Yard.
+The band played shows in Seattle, opening for Soundgarden, The U-Men, and Skin Yard.
 However, in 1988, Malfunkshun disbanded.

-Although the band never released an album and were also turned down by Sub Pop for "not [being] grunge enough," Malfunkshun, along with Green River, are often cited as "founding fathers" of the Seattle's grunge movement.
+Although the band never released an album during Wood's lifetime and were turned down by Sub Pop for "not [being] grunge enough," Malfunkshun, along with Green River, are often cited as an originator of the grunge movement.